Exploring your home loan options

 Variable

 When you opt for a variable interest rate on your home loan, you should be aware that the rate can fluctuate over the life of the loan.
-Variable interest rates typically go up or down in line with the lender's cost of providing the funds for your loan, this may be the result of the Reserve Bank changing the Official Cash Rate, or due to other funding factors.
-When your interest rate changes, this impacts the amount of interest expense of your loan, and will therefore impact your home loan repayments.
+Variable interest rates typically go up or down in line with the lender’s cost of providing the funds for your loan, this may be the result of the Reserve Bank changing the official cash rate, or due to other funding factors.
+When your interest rate changes, this impacts the amount of interest that accrues on your loan, and will therefore also impact your home loan repayments.

 Strengths

-The key benefit of this type of loan is that if the interest rate of your loan reduces, generally your minimum loan repayment commitment will also.
-Additionally, this type of loan generally will have features such as allowing you to make unlimited extra repayments without incurring penalties, as well as a redraw option.
-Many lenders will also give you the option of a 100% offset account on a variable loan, which can reduce the interest expense of your loan, depending on the amount of funds you have in offset over time.
-(Qantas Money Home Loans provides this feature on both fixed and variable rate loans).
-The flexibility of a variable-rate home loan can make it easier to make changes to your loan.
+The key benefit of this type of loan is that if funding costs decline, so will your home loan repayments if the decline in costs is passed on to you by your lender.
+Additionally, this type of loan generally allows you to make unlimited extra repayments without incurring penalties, as well as redraw those funds if you need them.
+Many lenders will also give you the option of a 100% offset account on a variable loan, allowing you to further reduce your interest repayments.
+Qantas Money Home Loans provides the option of up to six offset accounts on both fixed and variable rate loans.
+The flexibility of a variable rate home loan also makes it easier to change your loan, such as refinancing to a new lender or borrowing additional funds if your circumstances change.

 Things to think about

-As your repayments may decline on a variable-rate loan, they can also increase when interest rates increase.
+As your repayments may decline on a variable rate loan, they can also increase if the lender’s cost of providing those funds goes up.
 This means that you need to be comfortable with the possibility of interest rates (and your loan repayments) increasing throughout the duration of your home loan.
+Lenders are required to assess new loans on your ability to make repayments even if interest rates go up, and also have a “responsible lending” obligation, so they will take care to ensure you can afford your loan in these circumstances based on your circumstances at the time of application.

 Fixed